JustSleightly/SleightlyBall/README.md

 ######

-If it says Write Defaults **(Auto)**, then this is handled automatically to match the current Write Defaults of your Animator Controller.
+If it says Write Defaults **(Auto)**, then this is handled automatically to match the current Write Defaults of your Animator Controller(s).

 ######